amirBgazand/EDI/README.md

 This repository contains the implementation of a vector-based post-processing method designed to improve ECG denoising techniques by re-establishing lead relationships.
 The method outlined here is based on the research presented in the article titled ["Vector Based Post-Processing Method for Improving ECG Denoising Techniques by Re-establishing lead Relationships"](https://ieeexplore.ieee.org/abstract/document/10330088/authors#authors).

 ![Illustration of the procedure](images/overview.png)

+*Figure 1: Step A) Denoising noisy ECG limb leads by an arbitrary system.
+Step B) Calculating 15 cardiac vectors from the denoised signals, then deriving primary average points for limb leads.
+These primary averages determine weights for the six limb leads, resulting in the final weighted average cardiac vector.
+Step C) By reconstructing lead values over time, our method effectively reduces limb lead noise.*

 ## Abstract